awesomebrownies/csci232-labs/wordnet/readme.txt

  *  help from people (including course staff, TAs,
  *  classmates, and friends) and attribute them by name.
  *****************************************************************************/
+(TA) Bao Nguyen helped me with the ShortestCommonAncestor ancestor and length method

 /******************************************************************************
  *  Describe any serious problems you encountered.